utituc/multi-k8s/README.md

-# multi-docker-udemy
+# multi-kubernetes-google-cloud-udemy
-A test-repository for a Udemy Docker&Kubernetes course.
+Another test-repository for a Udemy Docker&Kubernetes course.